-- In mixer, combine butter, cream cheese, sugar and vanilla.
+- In a mixer, combine butter, cream cheese, sugar and vanilla.
 Whip together for 2-3 minutes until smooth.

 - Separate into thirds.
 In one bowl, add enough orange coloring for a deep orange.

-- In last bowl, even lighter.
+- In the last bowl, even lighter.

 - Place one cooled cake on platter.
 Top with thin layer of lightest color.
-Top with second layer of cake and spread a very thin layer of frosting over entire cake.
+Top with the second layer of cake and spread a very thin layer of frosting over entire cake.